Posted on Leave a comment

 Stratux AHRS: How It Works and What to Expect

 Let’s talk honestly about Stratux AHRS.
-It’s one of the most misunderstood features of the Stratux ecosystem, often over-promised by enthusiasts and under-delivered in practice.
-If you’re considering adding AHRS to your Stratux—or already have it and are wondering why it’s not performing like a $15,000 Garmin G5—this guide is for you.
+It’s one of the most misunderstood features of the Stratux ecosystem, and one that delivers genuine value when you understand what it does and how to get the best from it.
+If you’re considering adding AHRS to your Stratux—or want to optimize the AHRS you already have—this guide is for you.

-We’ll cover how AHRS works, what it can realistically do, its limitations, and whether it’s worth adding to your setup.
+We’ll cover how AHRS works, what it can realistically do, tips for best performance, and why it’s a worthwhile addition to your setup.

 What is AHRS?